autisoid/SC-AdminPanel/README.md

 Set `g_lpszTheOwner` to your (the owner :D) SteamID.
 The admin panel source file may contain some trash/unused code, don't mind that.
 I was writing the whole admin panel for more than four months and I might have already forgotten about some unused code.

+Note that minimal version isn't really supported by me!
+I don't give any guarantees that I will update it.

 # TODO list
 - Add commands (.sethealth TheKirkaYT 12412412)
 - Rewrite logging logic
 - Make a real "minimal" version (no metamod)
 - Finish second page of Player management menu

+# Installing
+- Clone the repo (git clone https://github.com/autisoid/SC-AdminPanel)
+- Choose which version you want to use (metamod one or metamod-less a.k.a. minimal one)
+- Rename `CCustomTextMenu_meta.as` to `CCustomTextMenu.as` if you are using metamod version, same goes for `CCustomTextMenu_minimal.as` respectively.
+- In case you are going to use metamod version, you have to compile ASExtHook (modified version) on your own.
+(External/ASExtHook)
+- You're beautiful!

 Feel free to report any bugs, don't forget to describe "how to reproduce"!